-CHAIR'S STATEMENT FOR THE YEAR ENDED 31 DECEMBER 2021
+CHAIR'S STATEMENT FOR THE YEAR ENDED 31 DECEMBER 2022

-Welcome to GiveOut's annual report covering our work in 2021.
+Welcome to GiveOut's annual report covering our work in 2022.

-Inside you will find our audited accounts for the year as well as updates on the difference our supporters are making to lesbian, gay, bisexual, trans, queer and intersex (LGBTQI) human rights across the globe.
+Inside you will find our audited accounts for the year as well as updates on the difference our supporters are making to lesbian, gay, bisexual, trans, queer, and intersex (LGBTQI) communities across the globe.